Antonio Osuna

-Antonio Pedro Osuna (born April 12, 1973) is a Mexican former professional baseball pitcher, who played for the Los Angeles Dodgers, Chicago White Sox, New York Yankees, San Diego Padres, and Washington Nationals during his 11-year Major League Baseball (MLB) career.
+Antonio Pedro Osuna (born April 12, 1973) is a Mexican former professional baseball pitcher.
+He played parts of 11 seasons in Major League Baseball (MLB) for the Los Angeles Dodgers, Chicago White Sox, New York Yankees, San Diego Padres, and Washington Nationals.

+Career

 Nicknamed "El Cañón" (The Cannon) in his native Mexico, Osuna signed with the Los Angeles Dodgers in 1991, and made his major league debut with them in 1995, appearing in 39 games for them that year.
 Going into 1995, he had been the Dodgers #2 prospect and #15 overall as rated by Baseball America.
 Osuna posted earned run averages of 3.00, 2.19, and 3.06 over the next three seasons.
 On March 17, 2001, he was traded to the Chicago White Sox with minor leaguer Carlos Ortega for Gary Majewski and minor leaguers Andre Simpson and Orlando Rodriguez.
-Osuna Spent time on the disabled list in 2001 and played only 4 games for the White Sox.
+Osuna spent time on the disabled list in 2001 and played only 4 games for the White Sox.
 In the 2002 season, Osuna appeared in 59 games with a 3.86 ERA.
 On January 15, 2003, he was traded to the New York Yankees with minor leaguer Delvis Lantigua for Orlando Hernández.